 Cool Bright Triad: Close-up |

 I learned a lot from this method of painting 'Deer Trail' and it helped me to plan cools and warms in their separate stages & individual palettes.
 It's so magical to see it develop into a jewel-like painting.
-Photography does not show the subtle nuances and is darker along the edges naturally, but if I posted it that way, you would just see a blob of dark, so I lightened it up so you could see the piles of earth, warm, and color palettes better.
+Photography does not capture the subtle nuances and naturally appears darker along the edges.
+However, if I posted it that way, you would just see a blob of dark.
+To improve clarity, I lightened it up so you could see the piles of earth, the warm colors, and the color palettes more clearly.

 My intention with the painting was to give the viewer the feeling they are walking from the dark, earthy woods, following the deer trail out into the grassy area and beyond.
 I take my little dog Ziggy out for walks every day, and his favorite explorations are following the deer trails.